 5 pm – 7:30 pm

 - Drinks, dinner, and playtime.
 Again, change the water and offer dinner.
 Monitor your cat’s appetite.
 Offer a longer and more extensive playtime than this morning.
 Let them really play and burn off some of that pent-up energy.

 7:30 pm – 11 pm

 - Quiet family time.
-This may be a good opportunity to brush and groom you cat, brush his teeth and spend some quality time, or even jump on the couch and watch some TV.
+This may be a good opportunity to brush and groom your cat, clean their teeth, and spend some quality time on the couch watching TV.

-- Open a secure screened window or door and allow your kitty to enjoy the sounds and smells of the outdoors.
+- Open a secure screened window or door and allow your kitty to enjoy the nighttime sounds and smells.